Meetecho guide for chairs

 Meetecho

-Meetecho provides a consolidated view of all the tools and information for IETF meeting sessions, including audio and video, session participant list, meeting materials, and a shared session notepad.
 When joining a session you are chairing, you will automatically join Meetecho in the chair role.
 Note that while you can join multiple Meetecho sessions at the same time, it is possible to only join any particular session once using Meetecho.

 REMOTE CHAIRS

-- join the session from their own computer using the full version of Meetecho
+• Join the session from their own computer using the full version of Meetecho

-- use the usual video and audio features of Meetecho
+• Use the usual video and audio features of Meetecho

 IN PERSON CHAIRS:

-- join the session from their own laptops using the full version of Meetecho.
+• Join the session from their own laptops using the full version of Meetecho.

-- NOT send video or audio as this will be provided by the in-room A/V set up.
+• DO NOT send video or audio as this will be provided by the in-room A/V set up.

-- plug their laptop into the Ethernet drop available at the Chairs table if possible (USB adapters will be available); the IETF meeting Wi-Fi network should work if it is not possible to connect via Ethernet
+• PLUG your laptop into the Ethernet drop available at the Chairs table if possible (USB adapters will be available); the IETF meeting Wi-Fi network should work if it is not possible to connect via Ethernet

 If an in-person chair does not have a laptop they can use for a session, a Chromebook can be requested from the Secretariat in advance or onsite via email to: support@ietf.org.